 -

-Leave off all location data (especially for onsite/hybrid roles)
+Leave out location entirely (especially for on-site roles)

-There are rare cases where your full address might still be relevant:
+There are rare scenarios where a full mailing address is still helpful or required:

 ---|---|---|